DinoChiesa/devportal-exp/README.md

 # Demonstration Developer Portal

-This repo has a demonstration custom Apigee Developer Portal that is designed to run in Google Cloud Run.
+This is a custom Apigee Developer Portal that is designed to run in Google Cloud Run.

 * The backend is built on Java21, and [javalin](https://javalin.io/).
 It uses maven for the build.
 You can use Java24 as well.